Frequently Asked Questions

-It provides nuanced information on patient's risk of serious illness
+It provides nuanced information on an individual's risk of serious illness

-It is a 'living' risk prediction model will be updated regularly as our
+It is a 'living' risk prediction model which will be updated regularly as our

-understanding of COVID-19 increases and more data become available.
+understanding of COVID-19 increases and more data and interventions become available.

 Why has it been developed?

-QCovid® has been produced to provide doctors and the public with
+QCovid® was produced to provide doctors and the public with more nuanced

-more nuanced information about risk of serious illness due to COVID-19,
+information about risk of serious illness due to COVID-19, and to help

-and to help patients and doctors reach a shared understanding of risk,
+patients and doctors reach a shared understanding of risk, within the

-within the context of individual circumstances, risk attitude and the
+context of individual circumstances, risk attitude and the sorts of

 Approximately 2.2 million people with pre-existing medical conditions